streamlink/streamlink/docs/plugin_matrix.rst

 booyah                  booyah.live          Yes   Yes brightcove              players.brig...
 [6]_ Yes   Yes
-btv                     btvplus.bg           Yes   No    Streams are geo-restricted to Bulgaria. canalplus               mycanal.fr           No    Yes   Streams may be geo-restricted to France. cbsnews                 cbsnews.com          Yes   No cdnbg                   - armymedia.bg       Yes   No    Streams may be geo-restricted to Bulgaria
+btv                     btvplus.bg           Yes   No    Streams are geo-restricted to Bulgaria. cbsnews                 cbsnews.com          Yes   No cdnbg                   - armymedia.bg       Yes   No    Streams may be geo-restricted to Bulgaria
                         - bgonair.bg